 |

 Colors of the KingdomPresented by the Northeast Kingdom Chamber of Commerce, the fall festival in downtown St. Johnsbury celebrates the beauty of Vermont's changing scenery.
 Scenic old-fashioned train rides, Farmers’ Market, vendor fair, outdoor bluegrass festival, and a parade add to the fun!
-UNFORTUNATELY, THE FESTIVAL HAS BEEN CANCELLED IN 2022, TO RETURN IN 2023.

 |